thingsboard/thingsboard.github.io/docs/reference/architecture.md

 #### Server-side API Gateway

-Every Thingsboard server provides REST API for registered users.
+Every ThingsBoard server provides REST API for registered users.
 Plugins are able to extend existing REST APIs and also handle websocket connections.
 For example:
  - System Telemetry plugin allows to manage attributes and fetch timeseries data using websockets and REST API.